LabKey/gradlePlugin/README.md

 that can be used to override this default (e.g., `PnpmInstallCommand=install`)
 * Add utility methods for getting path to sas and jdbc api projects
 * [Issue 40160](https://www.labkey.org/home/Developer/issues/Secure/issues-details.view?issueId=40160) Fix war distribution to include missing jar files.

+### version 1.10.7
+*Released*: 11 June 2020
+(Earliest compatible LabKey version: 20.3)

+* Do not add projects to dedupe configuration dependency if they have buildFromSource=false

 ### version 1.10.6
 *Released*: 19 May 2019